AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

         base.OnStartClient();
       }
     ```
-4. Define an OnStartServer method (if not already defined) and invoke the hook.
+4. (Only if you have a hook method) Define an OnStartServer method (if not already defined) and invoke the hook.
 This ensures the hook is called on the server side for the initial value of the field.
     ```csharp
       public override void OnStartServer()
       {